stoodder/falconjs/README.md

 * Full tested bindings and binding overrides
 * The global Falcon object is now its own Falcon.Object which means you can utilize event listeners against it.

-**Bugs Fixed**
+**Enhancements**
+* Falcon is now its own Falcon.Object and may be utilized for global event handling **Bugs Fixed**
 * Fixed Options Binding